A Jump Rope Is the Fastest Way to Spike Your Heart Rate—These Are the 5 Best You Can Buy

-“From a conditioning standpoint, jumping rope probably ranks higher than running and rowing,” says Maillard Howell, owner of CrossFit Prospect Heights and founder of The Beta Way.
+“From a conditioning standpoint, jumping rope probably ranks higher than running and rowing,” says Maillard Howell, owner of Dean CrossFit and founder of The Beta Way.
 “It’s good for speed, agility, conditioning, and endurance.
 It does it all.”

 Don't fret if jumprope isn't your forte.
 To start, watch this step-by-step guide on how to use a jump rope with superstar trainer Amanda Kloots:

 Feeling inspired?
 Shop our favorite jump ropes below.

 The best jump ropes to buy for an intense workout